DormanLab/AmpliCI/README.md

 ## **Generate Amplicon Sequence Variant (ASV or sOTU) Table** <a name = "otu" />

-We have provided a [R script](https://github.com/DormanLab/AmpliCI/tree/master/script/Make_ASV_Tables.R) to help to generate the ASV (sOTU) table, where scaled true abundances (see `size`) per sample per ASVs/sOTUs are reported.
+We have provided an [R script](https://github.com/DormanLab/AmpliCI/tree/master/script/Make_ASV_Tables.R) to help to generate the ASV (sOTU) table, where scaled true abundances (see `size`) per sample per ASVs/sOTUs are reported.

 ## **Taxa Assignment** <a name = "taxa" />